-- Stop work and secure the work site. - Wash your hands and face and remove any debris still on your body. - Contact the F&S Labor shop at 333-0756 to repair damaged material and cleanup debris. - Notify the Occupational Safety and Health Section at 265-9828. - Fill out a First Report of Injury/Illness form. - You may visit occupational medicine to discuss the incident with a physician.
+- Stop work and secure the work site. - Wash your hands and face and remove any debris still on your body. - Contact the F&S Labor shop at 333-0756 to repair damaged material and cleanup debris. - Fill out a First Report of Injury/Illness form. - You may visit occupational medicine to discuss the incident with a physician.
 You should discuss this visit with your supervisor before seeking medical advice.
-Claims Management may not cover the cost of the visit because there is no injury/illness (if an illness does result it will likely take 20+ years to develop), therefore, payment will be your responsibility (personal insurance plus any co-pays) or covered by your department if agreed upon by your management chain.
+Claims management may not cover the cost of the visit because there is no injury/illness (if an illness does result it will likely take 20+ years to develop), therefore, payment will be your responsibility (personal insurance plus any co-pays) or covered by your department if agreed upon by your management chain.